 • Network Design: Kruskal's algorithm can be used to design networks with the least cost.
 It can be used to find the least expensive network connections that can connect all the nodes in the network.

-• Approximation Algorithms: Kruskal's algorithm can be used to find approximate solutions to several complex optimization problems.
+• Approximation Algorithms: Kruskal's algorithm can find approximate solutions to several complex optimization problems.
 It can also solve the traveling salesman problem, the knapsack problem, and other NP-hard optimization problems.

-• Image Segmentation: Image segmentation is the process of partitioning an image into multiple segments.
+• Image Segmentation: Image segmentation is partitioning an image into multiple segments.
 Kruskal's algorithm can be used to break down an image into its constituent parts in an efficient manner.

-• Clustering: Clustering is the process of grouping data points based on their similarity.
+• Clustering: Clustering is grouping data points based on their similarity.

 Conclusion